Yizack/mailchannels/docs/modules/domains.md

 ## Set Downstream Address <Badge type="info" text="method" />

-Sets the list of downstream addreses for the domain.
+Sets the list of downstream addresses for the domain.

 > [!WARNING]
 > This action deletes any existing downstream address for the domain before creating new ones.